21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 The itching is a symptom, not a conditionnamtipStudio/Shutterstock

 Scabies are an infestation of the “human itch mite” (aka sarcoptes scabiei var. hominis).
 The adult female scabies mites burrow into the upper layer of the skin, where they live and deposit their eggs, according to the Centers for Disease Control and Prevention.
 The microscopic scabies mite almost always gets passed along by direct, prolonged, skin-to-skin contact with a person who already is infested.
 Scabies in adults frequently is sexually acquired, although it can also be spread without sexual contact in crowded conditions, including households, nursing homes, extended-care facilities, child-care facilities, and prisons.

 “People can have a reaction to anything they put on their scalp—from shampoo to hair dye to Rogaine,” points out Dr. Haley.
 “And don’t forget about those hair-smoothing keratin treatments, adds Dr. Klein.
-(Here are some other healthy hair tricks to try!)

 To pinpoint the culprit product or ingredient, suggests Tsippora Shainhouse MD, FAAD, board-certified dermatologist in Beverly Hills and Clinical Instructor at the University of Southern California, try using one product at a time for a week at a time, rather than combining many at the same time.”
 And then while your scalp is healing, choose only gentle and sensitive skin formulations.